TheDoctor0/openvas-docker-lite/README.md

 #### Debug

-You can enable printing OMP command responses and OpenVAS logs by adding **--debug** argument.
+You can enable printing OMP commands and responses by adding **--debug** argument.

 #### Update